We carry a wide range of binoculars and spotting scopes, with options for those just starting out to the highest quality optics available.

 Whether you’re a birder, a biologist, an outdoorsman, or a hunter, we’ve either got what you’re looking for in stock, or would be happy to special-order it in for you.
 (Please note, deposit may be required, all sales final)

-We carry the following brands of binoculars (and *spotting scopes as indicated) with many models standard in stock.
+We carry the following brands of binoculars (and spotting scopes) with many models standard in stock.

-We price match, both online and brick-motor stores, anywhere in CANADA.
+We price match models in-stock, for both online and brick-motor stores

 The numbers on a binocular are really quite simple.